Your Myrtle Beach City Council

 Council member Jackie Vereen is a graduate of the University of South Carolina with a B.S. in Business Administration.
 Vereen offers more than 25 years of experience in the tourism industry as a hotel owner.
 She previously served on the Community Appearance Board as well as the Grand Strand Water & Sewer Authority Committee.
 Councilwoman Vereen is a member of the Myrtle Beach Woman’s Club and attends First Presbyterian Church of Myrtle Beach.
 Vereen’s current term continues through January 2022.

-To see a complete list of past Council members, see our Past Council Members page.
+To see a complete list of past Council members, see our Who Served When: Myrtle Beach City Council History webpage.